PatWie/tensorflow-recipes/README.md

     + reproduces the steering filter example

  I do not judge the papers and methods.
 Reproducing deep-learning papers with *meaningful* performance is difficult.
 So there can be some tricks, I missed.
-There is no motivation/time to make them all work perfectly.
+ There is no motivation/time to make them all work perfectly -- *when* possible.